DadSchoorse/vkBasalt/README.md

 ```

 ### Steam
-Edit your launch options with Steam and add:
+With Steam, edit your launch options and add:
 ```ini
 ENABLE_VKBASALT=1 %command%
 ```

 ## Settings
-Settings, like the CAS sharpness amount, can be changed in the config file.
+Settings like CAS's sharpness amount can be changed in the config file.

 The config file will be searched for in the locations:
 * `$XDG_CONFIG_HOME/vkBasalt/vkBasalt.conf` or `~/.config/vkBasalt/vkBasalt.conf` if `XDG_CONFIG_HOME` is not set